Haupt Gelatin Adhesive

 Method for Resin, Plastic/MMA Sections on Non-Subbed Slides:

-- Manipulate sections if necessary, for up to 5 minutes, by teasing or stretching to remove any wrinkles/folds.
+4. Manipulate sections by teasing or stretching to remove any folds.

 PROCEDURE NOTES:

-Store dried subbed slides indefinitely in a clean slide box at room temperature in a humidity/temperature controlled environment.
+1. Dry slides in dust-free environment and store dried subbed slides indefinitely in a slide box at room temperature and low humidity.

-- Thoroughly clean interior/exterior of water bath/floatation bath on a daily basis to deter contaminates and the possibility of any residual adhesive build-up.
+2. Clean interior/exterior of water bath on a daily basis to deter contaminates and possibility of residual gelatin adhesive build-up.

-- Formalin vapor renders gelatin insoluble, affixing tissue sections to subbed slides.
+3. Formalin vapor renders gelatin insoluble, strongly affixing tissue sections to subbed slides.

 REFERENCES: